MRANMERA/spotify_sql_da/README.md

 ## Contributing

-If you would like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues.
+If you would like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues and also, you can connect with the author on [LinkedIn](https://www.linkedin.com/in/anmol1701/).

-## Author

-You can connect with the author on [LinkedIn](https://www.linkedin.com/in/anmol1701/).